 Not sure what to put on your checklist?
 Here is a free PDF with a complete pre-editing checklist.

 - Who is your target audience?
-Is your story geared toward that target audience?
+Have you geared your story toward that target audience?

 - Is your character the “hero” of the story?
 Does the character solve their own problems, or does an adult solve it for them?

-- Does your character grow through facing obstacles in their journey?
+- Does your character face obstacles in their journey?

 - Is each word in your manuscript necessary?
 Imagine each word costs you $100.
 Is every word an investment toward a great story?